 Proposed Actions in the Project Proposal Key Changes Proposed in ED-570 Qualitative Standard-Setting (Ref.
-Section VI, paragraph 35) Paragraph Description Characteristics Considered 47 A. Project Objective: Promote consistent practice a to going concern.B.
-Project Objective: Strengthen the auditor's eva throughout the audit, of the appropriate exercise luation of man agement's assessment of going concern, includi AB.1: Requirements and Application Material - Risk Identification and Assessment Enhance requirements and application material through making targeted revisions to ISA 570 (Revised) to drive the auditor to obtain information that is relevant to timely identification of events and conditions that may cast significant doubt on the entity's ability to continue as a going concern.
+Section VI, paragraph 35) Paragraph Description Characteristics Considered 47 A. Project Objective: Promote consistent practice and behavior and facilitate effective responses to identified risks of material misstatement related to going concern.
+B. Project Objective: Strengthen the auditor's evaluation of management's assessment of going concern, including reinforcing the importance, throughout the audit, of the appropriate exercise of professional skepticism.
+AB.1: Requirements and Application Material - Risk Identification and Assessment Enhance requirements and application material through making targeted revisions to ISA 570 (Revised) to drive the auditor to obtain information that is relevant to timely identification of events and conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 In doing so, more explicitly emphasizing the going concern aspects of the auditor's understanding of the entity and the entity's system of internal control (including how management undertakes the assessment of going concern) when identifying and assessing risks of material misstatement in accordance with ISA 315 (Revised 2019).
 Paras.
 11-15 Requirements Enable a more robust approach for performing risk assessment procedures that will provide audit evidence to support an appropriate basis for the timely identification by the auditor of events or conditions that may cast significant doubt on the entity's ability to continue as a going concern.
 Perform risk assessment procedures related to going concern matters to obtain an understanding about the entity and its environment, the applicable financial reporting framework and the entity's system of internal control by building on the foundational requirements in ISA 315 (Revised 2019).
 Scalability Relevance Implementability, and ability of being consistently applied and globally operable Coherence